Miccighel/Readersourcing-2.0-RS_Server/README.md

 <h3>Quick Cheatsheet</h3>

-- ```cd``` to main directory
+- ```cd``` to main directory;
-- ```gem install bundler```
+- ```gem install bundler```;
-- ```bundle install```
+- ```bundle install```;
-- ```rake db:create``` (only before first startup)
+- ```rake db:create``` (only before first startup);
-- ```rake db:migrate``` (only before first startup)
+- ```rake db:migrate``` (only before first startup);
-- ```cd bin```
+- ```cd bin```;
-- ```rails server -b x.x.x.x -p x -e development``` or ```rails server -b x.x.x.x -p x -e production```
+- ```rails server -b x.x.x.x -p x -e development``` or ```rails server -b x.x.x.x -p x -e production```.

 <h2>2: Manual Way (But Faster)</h2>

 This deploy modality allows to downwload and start RS_Server locally to a machine chosen as a server like the first one, but in a way which is faster and less frustrating, despite being less flexible.
-Also, it have less demanding requirements, since only a working installation of Docker Desktop CE (Community Edition) is required.
-Docker is a Platform-as-a-Service project which allows to automate the deployment phase by distributing an _image_ of an application inside a _container_.
+Also, it have less demanding requirements, since only a working installation of **Docker Desktop CE (Community Edition)** is required.
+Docker is a project which allows to automate the deployment phase by distributing an _image_ of an application inside a _container_.
 A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.
 This means that there is not the need to manually install the runtimes/libraries/dependencies needed to run an application since the Docker Engine will automatically fetch, install and setup them.

 <h3>Requirements</h3>

-- Docker Desktop CE (Community Edition)
+- Docker Desktop CE (Community Edition).

 <h3>How To</h3>